How many years of experience should be on a resume?

 For example, if you’re fluent in COBOL but haven’t used it since the early 90’s, you can include it in your resume’s work experience section even though it was over 15 years ago.

-To fit all of your relevent experience onto your resume, consider using a two-page resume so that employers don’t miss anything.
+To fit all of your relevant experience onto your resume, consider using a two-page resume so that employers don’t miss anything.

-For people with sizeable career gaps: 15+ years
+For people with sizable career gaps: 15+ years

 Have a long gap in your resume from the time you were working your last stable job?
 In this case, it’s fine to add work experience dating from before 15 years ago.